-- 49. Legacy of maintenance or lifetime pension.- (1) The usufructuary of the entire inheritance of the deceased is bound to satisfy fully the legacy for maintenance or lifetime pension annuity or monthly allowance. - (2) Where the usufruct is in respect of a share of the estate, the usufructuary is bound to contribute only in proportion to his share for the satisfaction of the legacy for maintenance or lifetime pension annuity or monthly allowance.

-(3) The usufructuary of specified assets is not bound to contribute for the aforementioned maintenance or pension if such burden is not imposed on him expressly.

-- 5 50.
-Rights and duties of the heirs in respect of the inheritance.-(1) The heir shall retain, as against the inheritance, till partition, all the rights and duties vis a vis the deceased, with the exception of those that get extinguished upon 10 the death of the latter. - (2) The amount of money which the heir owes to the inheritance is to be set off against his share. - (3) Where it is necessary to adjudicate on the 15 rights and duties of the heir and he is the head of the family, an administrator shall be appointed to manage the inheritance. - 51.
-Bonafide satisfaction of the legacies.- If a will is declared null or is annulled after the 20 satisfaction of the legacies made in good faith. the presumptive heir is discharged of his obligation towards the true heir, by handing over the remainder of the inheritance to the true heir. without prejudice to the rights of the latter against 25 the legatees.
+- (2) Where the usufruct is in respect of a share of the estate, the usufructuary is bound to contribute only in proportion to his share for the satisfaction of the legacy for maintenance or lifetime pension annuity or monthly allowance. - (3) The usufructuary of specified assets is not bound to contribute for the aforementioned maintenance or lifetime pension annuity if such burden is not imposed on him expressly. - 49.
+Rights and duties of the heirs in respect of the inheritance.-(1) The heir shall retain, as against the inheritance, till partition, all the rights and obligations vis-a-vis the deceased, with the exception of those that get extinguished upon the death of the latter. - (2) The amount of money which the heir owes to the inheritance is to be set off against his share. - (3) Where it is necessary to adjudicate on the rights and duties of the heir and he is the head of the family, an administrator shall be appointed to manage the inheritance. - 50.
+Bonafide satisfaction of the legacies.- If a will is declared null or is annulled after the satisfaction of the legacies made in good faith, the presumptive heir is discharged of his obligation towards the true heir, by handing over the remainder of the inheritance to the true heir, without prejudice to the rights of the latter against the legatees.